azkiflay/mininet/README.md

 # Software Defined Networking
 Switches and routers play a critical role in enterprise networks.
 Traditionally, these network devices have been responsible for deciding which path packets should follow, as well the actual data trasnfer (forwarding).
 In other words, the control and data flow functionalities of the network devices have been dealt with at each swithch and router, individually.
 While *control* refers to determining step-by-step movement of a given packet from source to destination, *forwarding* means the flow of data packets from the source to the destination.
 In tradtional computer networks, switches and routers are responsible for both the control and data forwarding functions.
-As shown in [Figure 1[(#traditional-switch)], control and data planes in traditional switches are distributed across the network.
+As shown in **Figure 1**, control and data planes in traditional switches are distributed across the network.

-<a name="traditional-switch"></a>
 <p align="center">
   <img src="figures/traditional_switch.png" width="247" height="140"/>
 </p>
 <p align="center"><strong>Figure 1:</strong> Traditional switches with control and data planes.</p>

 Notably, the control plane is distributed across the network in traditional network architecture.
 However, the merger of control and data forwarding planes has been found to be inefficient.
 Therefore, to address the limitations of network architectures based on traditional switches, Software Defined Networking (SDN) was proposed nearly two decades ago.
-SDN moves the control plane out of individual switches to create a centralized network control architecture.
-[Figure 2[(#sdn-switch)] shows the separation of control and data planes in SDN based architecture.
+SDN moves the control plane out of individual switches to create a centralized network control architecture. **Figure 2** shows the separation of control and data planes in SDN based architecture.
 Centralized control is handled by an SDN controller, which is responsible for deciding which particular path packets take in the network.
 Based on routing decisions by the SDN controller, actual data forwarding is made by individual switches by the data plane in each.

-<a name="sdn-switch"></a>
 <p align="center">
   <img src="figures/sdn_switch.png" width="317.5" height="180"/>
 </p>